 Mr. Big is more than a hair-rock band from the 1980s.
 "Mr. Big Equipment" is a Snap-on toolbox that is custom-configured to meet its owner’s needs.

-Less than a year ago, Mark Oliphant decided that he wanted to have the toolbox of his dreams assembled.
+In 2012, Mark Oliphant decided that he wanted to have the toolbox of his dreams assembled.
 It is 17’ long, 8’ tall and 30" wide.

 The elephant-sized colossus features Snap-on patented, swivel-chrome casters, a stainless steel top workstation, 40 "outside" drawers, two lockers, an overhead box and LEDs stringed throughout for lighting.